Stephen001/ansible-playbook/README.md

  * python-cryptography
  * python-junitxml

-This dependency set will allow you to use the image as part of CI builds, testing ansible playbooks and capturing their output as Junit results via (junit callback plugin)[https://docs.ansible.com/ansible/2.5/plugins/callback/junit.html].
+This dependency set will allow you to use the image as part of CI builds, testing ansible playbooks and capturing their output as Junit results via [junit callback plugin](https://docs.ansible.com/ansible/2.5/plugins/callback/junit.html).
 Similarly, these dependencies will allow you to run most basic Openshift ansible playbooks for general system administration of an Openshift cluster.